-But whatever the reason for choosing to ship via LTL freight to save money, how can you ensure that you are getting the most value out of your shipment?
+But whatever the reason for choosing to ship via LTL freight is to save money, how can you leverage your transportation management system (TMS) to ensure that you are getting the most value out of your shipment?

 As already mentioned, density is one of the biggest factors that go into LTL pricing, with LTL carriers make their profit by fitting the largest number of LTL shipments into a single trailer as possible.
 The more space a shipment takes up, the higher your quote is going to be.

 While you may not have much control over how much your shipment weighs, a well-stacked pallet can greatly impact its density.
-By optimizing your shipment’s volume and ensuring that no space is wasted, you can effectively increase the density of your load and reduce freight costs.
-Eliminate dead space wherever possible, utilize pallets that can be stacked easily, stack an extra row of product on your pallet rather than using a new one.
+By utilizing a TMS or other shipping software to optimize your shipment’s volume and ensure that no space is wasted, you can effectively increase the density of your load and reduce freight costs.
+Eliminate dead space wherever possible, utilize pallets that can be stacked easily, and stack an extra row of product on your pallet rather than using a new one.
 Anything you can do to increase density and get more weight into the same space can help to bring costs down.